 For us all to grow as writers, it’s important to pull inspiration from a variety of places.
 The incredible insight of the writing coaches involved in our Resident Writing Coach Program will help you shorten the learning curve.
 Becca and I are so pleased to showcase such talent here at Writers Helping Writers.

-James Scott Bell is the author of the #1 bestseller for writers, Plot & Structure, and numerous thrillers, including, Romeo’s Rules, Try Dying, and Don’t Leave Me.
-In addition to his traditional novels, Jim has self-published in a variety of genres, and his novella, One More Lie was nominated for an International Thriller Writers Award.
+James Scott Bell is a winner of the International Thriller Writers Award and author of the #1 bestseller for writers, Plot & Structure.
+Among his numerous thrillers are Romeo’s Rules, Romeo’s Way, Romeo’s Hammer, Try Dying, and Don’t Leave Me.
+In addition to his traditional novels, Jim has self-published in a variety of genres.
 He served as the fiction columnist for Writer’s Digest magazine and has written highly popular craft books including: Just Write, Write Your Novel From the Middle, Super Structure, The Art of War for Writers and Conflict & Suspense.

 Jim has taught writing at Pepperdine University and at numerous writers conferences in the United States, Canada, Great Britain, London, Australia, and New Zealand.
 His popular books on fiction craft can be found here.
 His thrillers have been called “heart-whamming” (Publishers Weekly) and can be browsed here.
 Follow Jim on twitter @jamesscottbell.